-I Function n Limits or restrictions on delegation 1 centres (ding to applications for operating under the Good Vehicles (Licensing stors) Act 1995.
-2 cise the Council's functions under the morials (Local Authorities' Powers) 3 Manage: ct of the Construction (Design and ment) Regulations 1994 (made under th and Safety at Work Act 1974): - (i) to act as Agent for in-house clients in respect of duties defined for clients and undertaking highways and civil engineering projects; and (ii) to carry out the duties defined for Planning Supervision in respect of duties defined for clients undertaking highways and civil engineering projects.
-Busines s Services 4 • • ointment of Proper Officers for nental health functions.
+I Functio n Limits or restrictions on delegation 1 centres ding to applications for operating under the Good Vehicles (Licensing ators) Act 1995.
+2 To exercise the Council's functions under the War Memorials (Local Authorities' Powers) Act 1923.
+3 Manage ct of the Construction (Design and ment) Regulations 1994 (made under th and Safety at Work Act 1974): - (i) to act as Agent for in-house clients in respect of duties defined for clients and undertaking highways and civil engineering projects; and (ii) to carry out the duties defined for Planning Supervision in respect of duties defined for clients undertaking highways and civil engineering projects.
+Busines ss Services 4 • • ointment of Proper Officers for nental health functions.
 In accordance with the Green Decision notice dated 8 April 2003 and reported to the Developing and Supporting the Organisation Cabinet Team 25 April 2003.
-5 environn rational management of the Council's nental health and trading standards et trading services.
+5 environr rational management of the Council's nental health and trading standards et trading services.
 In accordance with the Constitution and any specific restrictions or limitations imposed by the Cabinet or relevant Regulatory or other Committee through approved policies, procedures and service delivery programme.